vim/vim/CONTRIBUTING.md

 # Syntax, indent and other runtime files

 The latest version of these files can be obtained from the repository.
 They are usually not updated with numbered patches.
+However, they may or may not work with older Vim releases (since they may contain new features).

 If you find a problem with one of these files or have a suggestion for improvement, please first try to contact the maintainer directly.
-Look in the header of the file for the name and email address.
+Look in the header of the file for the name, email address, github handle and/or upstream repository.
+You may also check the [MAINTAINERS][11] file.

 The maintainer will take care of issues and send updates to the Vim project for distribution with Vim.

 If the maintainer does not respond, contact the [vim-dev][0] mailing list.

+## Contributing new runtime files

+If you want to contribute new runtime files for Vim or Neovim, please create a PR with your changes against this repository here.
+For new filetypes, do not forget:
+* to add a new [filetype test][12] (keep it similar to the other filetype tests).
+* all configuration switches should be documented (check [filetype.txt][13] and/or [syntax.txt][14] for filetype and syntax plugins)
+* add yourself as Maintainer to the top of file (again, keep the header similar to other runtime files)
+* add yourself to the [MAINTAINERS][11] file.

 # Translations